 All businesses, including local companies and foreign companies, are required to record their financial transactions in accordance with the VAS.
 For foreign companies, you are allowed to have two accounting records: one that is VAS-based and another one that is recorded for overseas headquarters.

-It is common that most foreign companies manage a VAS accounting system and then convert it into the Financial Reporting Standards (IFRS).
+It is common that most foreign companies manage a VAS accounting system and then convert it according to the International Financial Reporting Standards (IFRS).
 This conversion is done quarterly, serving as a reference for the foreign parent company.

 Here are the important requirements in VAS accounting records:

 - Must be recorded in Vietnamese; or combined with a foreign language with common usage